spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1,3

-Notice ``spack add`` added the package to our active environment and it appears in the configuration file's spec list.
+Notice that ``spack add`` added the package to our active environment and it appears in the configuration file's spec list.

 .. note::